An introduction to Coxeter polyhedra: Polyhedra

-The link of a ridge $F$ is a segment in $\matS^1$ of some length $\alpha \in (0, \pi)$, that we record as the \emph{dihedral angle} of $P$ at $F$.
+The link of a ridge $F$ is a segment in $\matS^1$ of some length $\alpha \in (0, \pi)$, that we record as the \emph{dihedral angle} of $P$ at $F$, see Figure \ref{links:fig}-(right).
 We will see that dihedral angles are fundamental for our understanding of polyhedra.

-The \emph{link} of an ideal vertex $v$ is the polyhedron in $\matR^{n-1}$ obtained by intersecting $P$ with a small horosphere centered at $v$.
-The dihedral angle of an ideal vertex of a polygon is by convention set to be zero.
+If $P\subset \matH^n$, the \emph{link} of an ideal vertex $v$ of $P$ is the polyhedron in $\matR^{n-1}$ obtained by intersecting $P$ with a small horosphere centered at $v$.
+The dihedral angle of an ideal vertex of a polygon is zero by convention.

+We remark that the link of a face is a spherical polyhedron, while the link of an ideal vertex is a Euclidean polyhedron.